LesleyLai/blog/src/content/blog/noexcept-codegen/en.md

 tags:
   - code
   - cpp
+description: "Would spamming the noexcept keyword make your C++ code faster?
+Sometimes.
+But not always.
+This post talks about the suprising downside when adding noexcept to functions."
 ---

 Would spamming the `noexcept` keyword make your code faster?
 Sometimes.
 But not always.
 Consider the following snippet of code: